Canadian Labour Congress: Structure of the Canadian labour movement

 Under the general labour relations laws in effect in all Canadian jurisdictions, groups of workers deemed "appropriate for collective bargaining" may vote to join a union.
-The appropriateness of a group for collective bargaining is established by the Labour Board of the jurisdiction and may consist of all employees of an enterprise at a single location or a select group of employees—maintenance workers, a specific trade or regulated group (such as teachers or nurses), front office employees, etc.

-Where such a vote is successful, the union that they have joined becomes their bargaining agent and the workers in the jobs to which the collective agreement pertains are members of a bargaining unit.
+The appropriateness of a group for collective bargaining is established by the Labour Board of the jurisdiction and may consist of all employees of an enterprise at a single location or a select group of employees—maintenance workers, a specific trade or regulated group (such as teachers or nurses), front office employees, etc. Where such a vote is successful, the union that they have joined becomes their bargaining agent and the workers in the jobs to which the collective agreement pertains are members of a bargaining unit.
 Depending upon the terms of the collective agreement, some or all of the workers employed in jobs covered by the collective agreement will become members of the union which has become their bargaining agent.
 Union members within a bargaining unit elect their stewards, health and safety representatives and unit leadership.

 In industrial sectors, local unions may have members in several bargaining units.
 These are so-called "amalgamated locals" and are increasingly becoming the norm.
 Within some local unions there may be tens—indeed hundreds—of bargaining units.
 All the union members in all the bargaining units that belong to the same local union elect their local union executive board, including president.
 The local union may have various sub-committees of the executive board such as political action and health and safety.
 In each bargaining unit, the unions will establish a union bargaining committee for the bargaining unit prior to commencing negotiations with the employer.
 This bargaining committee will meet with the union's members within the bargaining unit to determine the needs and wants of the membership.
 However, it is important to note that under laws in Canada, since the local union is the legal bargaining agent, the signature of the local union's president or appointed representative must appear on the contract for it to be legally binding.
-Union constitutions may also require the signature of their national or regional president.
-Hence the bargaining unit's bargaining committee is essentially an advisory group, and not decisive.
-However, since the local union's leadership is elected by members in the bargaining units, giving all due weight to the input and objectives of the bargaining committees is critical to the leadership's on-going success.